nicotine-plus/nicotine-plus/doc/TESTING.md

 ./nicotine
 ```

-To update to newer versions of Nicotine+, run the following:
+To update to the latest unstable build of Nicotine+, run the following:

 ```console
 cd nicotine-plus